 The paralegal schools in Washington offer a variety of programs for students who wish to pursue a general paralegal education as well as programs for students interested in specialty paralegal practice areas like real estate law.
 The information contained in this guide to paralegal schools in Washington will help you make the right choice.
-Online paralegal schools such as Kaplan University may also be an appropriate alternative, and may offer greater flexibility for some students.
+Online paralegal programs may also be an appropriate alternative to traditional on-campus schools, offering greater flexibility for some students.

 - There are 15 colleges and universities that offer a paralegal/legal assistant degree program in Washington.